 Robotics manufacturer RobotIQ describes mathematics as one of the only core robotics skills that you cannot learn as you go along.
 At a minimum, a strong background in several fields of mathematics and science are critical for a successful career in robotics:

-- Applied mathematics, or the use of math to solve problems in science and engineering, will enable you to address challenges such as predicting how a robot will move under certain circumstances.
+- Applied mathematics, or the use of math to solve problems in science and engineering, enable you to address challenges such as predicting how a robot will move under certain circumstances.

 While a career in robotics requires knowledge of popular programming languages such as C, C++, Python, and Java, there are some key differences between programming for robotics and programming to develop software or mobile applications.